Tarrawanna

 Tarrawanna is a northern suburb of Wollongong, New South Wales, Australia, extending westward from the Princes Highway over the Illawarra Escarpment.

-Tarrawanna's main street Meadow Street has a few shops including cafes, a brewery, a Thai restaurant, a post office, a fish and chips shop and a grocer.
+Tarrawanna's main street Meadow Street has a few shops including cafes, a brewery, a Thai restaurant, a barber shop, a fish and chips shop and a grocer.

 Education

 Tarrawanna has a primary school, Tarrawanna Public School on Kendall Street.

 Culture

 The Australian stoner rock band Tumbleweed was formed in Tarrawanna in 1990.

 Seminal Australian punk rock band The Proton Energy Pills named its 2003 anthology "Rocket To Tarrawanna" in honour of the suburb where its members lived and met.